 OEE = Availability x Performance x Quality = 87% x 50% x 95% = 41%

-One must keep in mind that OEE is not a value that can be used to compare performance of many different machines, different production lines, or even less so various plants.
+One must keep in mind that OEE is not a value that can be used to compare the performance of many different machines, different production lines, or even less so various plants.
 As you can see above, there is a lot of uniqueness built into the calculation for each machine.
-Each machine is unique for the schedule required of it, it’s inherent production rate (by it’s design) and other factors.
+Each machine is unique for the schedule required of it, it’s inherent production rate (by its design), and other factors.
 Therefore, OEE is really only meant to be used as a metric to improve the performance of each individual machine.
-Monitor the OEE value for the machine, break it down into it’s component pieces, and hone in on the problem, fix, and then watch OEE to see if it improves after the fix.
+Monitor the OEE value for the machine, break it down into its component pieces, and hone in on the problem, fix, and then watch OEE to see if it improves after the fix.

-Even if the above is true, OEE can be used to compare machines and lines, but only if they are used in similar fashion and have similar demands.
+Even if the above is true, OEE can be used to compare machines and lines, but only if they are used in a similar fashion and have similar demands.

-Comparison of OEE across different lines and plant can be done but should only be done 1) when using an average OEE value, and 2) with the understanding the value will not be highly accurate.
+Comparison of OEE across different lines and plants can be done but should only be done 1) when using an average OEE value, and 2) with the understanding the value will not be highly accurate.